Towing Jayco Outback to Gibb River Road

 But of course it also depends on your load, on how you drive, where exactly you will go, the pressures you run, how good the tyres are to begin with...
 Murphy says if you take one you will need two.
 If you take two you will need none.

 Do you know what to do with a puncture repair kit?
-Instead you could also get a can of "Slime" (the liquid stuff you can put inside a tyre that seals holes up to 6 mm from the inside).
+You could also get a can of "Slime" (the liquid stuff you can put inside a tyre that seals holes up to 6 mm from the inside).
 That would get you out of trouble and to the next repair facility if needed.

 Also, the slower you drive, the less likely you are to have problems.